tsconfig.json

 were switched off.Do we need this option?
 No, since we only author ESM modules.

-We can usually ignore these options:
+We can usually ignore this option:

 moduleDetection